-1The LORD is my light and my savior; whom then should I fear?
-The LORD protects my life; whom then should I dread?

-- 2 When the wicked drew near to assail me and eat up my flesh, it was those who distressed and opposed me - it was those who distressed and opposed me who stumbled and fell. - 3Though against me a host should encamp, yet my heart would be fearless: though battle should rise up against me, still would I be trustful.
+- 1The LORD is my light and my saviour; whom then should I fear?
+The LORD protects my life; whom then should I dread? - 2 When the wicked drew near to assail me and eat up my flesh, it was those who distressed and opposed me who stumbled and fell. - 3Though against me a host should encamp, yet my heart would be fearless: though battle should rise up against me, still would I be trustful.